eiyashou/ctrlp-sesh.vim/README.md

 This simple extension for CtrlP enables the following:
 * global directory to store vim session files
 * another global directory to store custom configurations for those vim sessions
-* CtrlP frontend and the commands SaveSesh and EditSesh for basic session manipulation
+* CtrlP frontend and the command SaveSesh for basic session manipulation

 Installation
 ------------